imutkarsht/Chess_analyzer/README.md

 ### Import & Export
 - **PGN Support**: Robust parsing for single and multi-game PGN files.
+- **Direct Text Input**: Paste PGN text directly from your clipboard for quick analysis.
+- **Web Imports**:
-- **Chess.com Import**: Directly import games from Chess.com users or specific game URLs.
+    - **Chess.com**: Import from user profiles or specific game URLs.
-- **Lichess Import**: Import games directly from Lichess.org usernames.
+    - **Lichess**: Import from usernames or specific game URLs.
+- **Data Backup**: Export your entire game history to CSV for backup or analysis in other tools, and import it back seamlessly.

 ### Audio & Visuals
 - **Sound Effects**: Immersive audio feedback for moves, captures, checks, castles, and game completion.